Ofsted Framework: Did they listen to advice about SEND?

 This means that the handbook, used by inspectors, now acknowledges that sensory impairment can impact on children’s starting points.

-It’s fair to say this isn’t a massive difference.
-This doesn’t change the world.
+This isn’t a huge difference.
+It doesn’t change the world.
 It might not change the inspection result for your school.
 But, if it makes a difference to one school or one child, then this job well done!